CORRIDA

 Will I walk many kilometers alone?

 Yes.
 In some parts of the route the isolation is total.
-The feeling of isolation will be greater the deeper into the night they go.
+The feeling of isolation will increase as the night progresses.

 The organization will have teams with 4×4 vehicles along the route, to help in situations of greater discomfort.